-Whilst anticonvulsants are not routinely prescribed, they are useful if there is a history of withdrawal seizures but doesn’t necessarily prevent Delirium Tremens & grand-mal seizures.
+Whilst anticonvulsants are not routinely prescribed for alcohol treatment, they are useful if there is a history of withdrawal seizures but doesn’t necessarily prevent Delirium Tremens & grand-mal seizures.

-Although not as commonly used, Barbiturates may be used in benzodiazepine-resistant cases, their use has shown promise in the emergency department and ICU for extreme cases of withdrawal.
+Although not as commonly used for drug abuse treatment, Barbiturates may be used in benzodiazepine-resistant cases, their use has shown promise in the medical emergency department and ICU for extreme cases of withdrawal.
 However, their use in alcohol withdrawal is still being studied. (https://www.alcohol.org/medication/)

 Medications to treat alcohol dependence & prevent relapse

-Close follow-up is needed after detoxification and acute alcohol withdrawal, if you have been discharged from secondary care, your doctor or treatment centre may recommend or prescribe the following medications to help minimise cravings, etc:
+Close follow-up is needed after detoxification and acute alcohol withdrawal, if you have been discharged from secondary care, your doctor or treatment centre may recommend or prescribe the following medications to help minimise cravings to drink alcohol, adverse consequences, etc:

-The use of Disulfiram as part of a maintenance programme is to discourage drinking alcohol, the adverse reactions induced by the intake of alcohol whilst taking Disulfiram can last up to an hour:-
+The use of Disulfiram as part of addiction treatment maintenance programme is to discourage drinking alcohol, the adverse reactions induced alcohol consumption whilst taking Disulfiram can last up to an hour:-